This section is a justification of points in ‘The Case Simply Put’. The subjects of these points, in order, are

 There is also an academic paper on http://tinyurl.com/ha7edua about the extract of protein from sewage: you would have to pay to see the whole paper, but the introduction on the site will suffice to show that the idea is being taken seriously.

 15 Possible reduction of human fertility.
-Reduction of fertility is wholly possible, without coercion, and has been achieved in several countries.
+Reduction of human fertility is wholly possible, without coercion, and has been achieved in several countries.
 Policies that place the power of choice in the hands of women can have a very rapid effect where there is also Family Planning provision.
-See Around the World on this website, especially Bangladesh, Iran and Brazil.
+See tinyurl.com/zt2lzs3 on this website, especially in reference to Bangladesh, Iran and Brazil.